On this page

 Jeffrey (he/him) is a student in the School of Communication at SFU.
 He has also taken courses in the Contemporary Arts, primarily those relating to film and cinema, as well as various electives in other faculties including ARCH 131, GEOG 111, HUM 102W, and PSYC 100.
 In his free time, he enjoys watching movies and TV shows, playing basketball, listening to hip-hop music, and losing at chess.
 He also works part-time for Chess.com and hopes to eventually pursue a full-time career there.

-Mishael (he/him/his) is a third-year Political Science and Philosophy student, residing on the unceded, ancestral land of the Coast Salish.
+Mishael A. (he/him/his) is a third-year Political Science and Philosophy student, residing on the unceded, ancestral land of the Coast Salish.
 He is a first-generation immigrant who received his secondary education in an inner-city school, so he empathizes with the structural inequities that prevent some students from realizing their full academic potential.
 Mishael also works in the Political Science and Philosophy Student Unions, Amnesty SFU, and SFU Senate.

-Sophia (she/her/hers) is a fourth-year undergraduate student majoring in Biological Sciences (CMP Stream) and minoring in Biomedical Physiology.
+Sophia (she/her/hers) is an undergraduate student majoring in Biological Sciences (CMP Stream) and minoring in Biomedical Physiology.
 She has taken courses outside of her disciplines, particularly in Archaeology, English, Criminology and Chinese.
 Sophia is fluent in Vietnamese and can understand and speak some Mandarin.
 In her free time, she enjoys cooking, baking, learning languages, and has recently gotten into crocheting and boxing.